ray-project/enhancements/reps/2022-04-07-serialization.md

 #### Register Serializer

-Firstly, if users wants to implement custom serialization, they should register their serializer to Ray.
+Firstly, if users want to implement custom serialization, they should register their serializers to Ray.
 Note that a unique string ID should be provided for class identification in cross-language serialization.

 ```python